MachineLearningForAll/MachineLearningForAll.github.io/_posts/2024-11-28-ExplainableWeather.md

 ![AI models for weather prediction: Decision Tree and Polynomial Regression](assets/PostEERM/dtpolyreg.png)

 How do you like the behaviour of the trained models?
-Note that both models predict increasing maxtemp for decreasing mintemp for very cold days (towards the left in the above plot).
-Moreover, the polynomial regressor predicts decreasing maxtemp with increasing mintemp for very warm days (towards the right in the above plot).
+Both models predict increasing maxtemp for decreasing mintemp for very cold days (towards the left in the above plot).
+Moreover, the polynomial regressor predicts decreasing maxtemp with increasing mintemp for warm days (towards the right in the above plot).
+Predicting a decreasing maxtemp for increasing mintemp is counter-intuitive.
-This is counter-intuitive - at least for me.

 ---